Assistant Vice Provost for Student Academic Success

 A student on academic suspension will be readmitted to UH Mānoa if they apply to the Office of Admissions for the fall semester by the deadline of March 1, and for the spring semester by the deadline of October 1.

-A student who take no courses after being suspended for the required one semester after suspension is eligible for readmission, provided they apply by the official deadline.
+A student who takes no courses after being suspended for the required one semester after suspension is eligible for readmission, provided they apply by the official deadline.
 Readmission is not guaranteed if the student stays out beyond the required period.

 A suspended student who attends another institution will be considered a “transfer student” when reapplying to UH Mānoa and must meet all transfer requirements.
 They will have their work evaluated by the college/school in order to determine eligibility for readmission.